A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Algorithm Model

 \subsection{Colony Establishments and Interactions}

-In quorum sensing, when the concentration surpasses a predefined threshold, cells begin to produce specific functional genes to perform group behavior.
-In our algorithm, we use this trait as the criterion for establishing a colony.
-When the density of a cell belonging to no colony, $d_i$ surpasses a predefined threshold, we establish a new $j$th colony originating from it and add a $n \times 1$ colony vector $\vec{c}_j$ into the colony matrix $C$, where $C = [\vec{c_1}, \vec{c_2}, ..., \vec{c_{j-1}}]$, with the only non-zero entry as $1$ in the $i$th term, which is also $C_{ij}$. \\ In the Normalized Cuts algorithm~\cite{normalized}, which is a cutting edge spectral clustering algorithm widely used for image segmentation tasks, it is designed to minimize the cost function:
+In quorum sensing, when concentration surpasses a certain threshold, cells begin to produce specific functional genes to perform group behavior.
+We use this phenomenon as the criterion for establishing a colony.
+When the density of a cell $d_i$ surpasses a predefined threshold, we establish a new $j$th colony originating from it and add a $n \times 1$ colony vector $\vec{c}_j$ into the colony matrix $C$, where $C = [\vec{c_1}, \vec{c_2}, ..., \vec{c_{j-1}}]$. $\vec{c}_j$ starts with the only non-zero entry as $1$ in the $i$th term, which is also $C_{ij}$. \\ In the Normalized Cuts algorithm~\cite{normalized}, which is a spectral clustering algorithm widely used for image segmentation tasks, it is designed to minimize the cost function:

 where